Quantum-Accelerators/quacc/docs/user/wflow_engine/executors.md

 === "Parsl"

     Now let's consider a similar configuration but for jobs where the underlying executable is run via MPI, as is typically the case for most quantum chemistry codes that distribute work over multiple cores and/or nodes.
 The setup here is a bit different.
-In this example, we are requesting a single Slurm allocation with 2 nodes (containing 128 physical CPU cores per node), and each compute job is running on 1 node of that allocation.
+In this example, we are using the [`MPIExecutor`](https://parsl.readthedocs.io/en/stable/stubs/parsl.executors.MPIExecutor.html#parsl.executors.MPIExecutor) to request a single Slurm allocation with 2 nodes (containing 128 physical CPU cores per node), and each compute job is running on 1 node of that allocation.

     From an interactive resource like a Jupyter Notebook or IPython kernel from the login node on the remote machine:

     ```python
     import parsl
     from parsl.config import Config
-    from parsl.executors import HighThroughputExecutor
+    from parsl.executors import MPIExecutor
     from parsl.launchers import SimpleLauncher
     from parsl.providers import SlurmProvider